SEO Resources: Books, Blog Posts, Maps, Articles, and Papers

-In July of 1945, Vannevar Bush speculated what scientists who had worked on the war effort should turn their hands to next, to make the world a better place.
-His article urged scientists to focus upon making knowledge more accessible to everyone, and came up with an idea that in many ways foreshadowed the emergence of the internet.
+In July of 1945, Vannevar Bush speculated what scientists who had worked on the war effort should turn their hands to next.
+They aimed to make the world a better place.
+His article urged scientists to make knowledge more accessible to everyone and came up with the idea that, in many ways, foreshadowed the emergence of the internet.

-Published in Science on July 15, 1955, Eugene Garfield proposes a citation index to scientific articles, in many ways like the legal Shepard’s Citation, which helps lawyers and legal scholars in US State and Federal Courts find publications and court cases that refer to other cases.
-Eugene Garfield’s work on citation analysis had an influence on how links are considered as citations in algorithms such as PageRank.
+Published in Science on July 15, 1955, Eugene Garfield proposes a citation index to scientific articles.
+In many ways, this is like the legal Shepard’s Citation, which helps lawyers and legal scholars in US State and Federal Courts find publications and court cases that refer to other legal cases.
+In addition, Eugene Garfield’s work on citation analysis influenced how links are considered citations in algorithms such as PageRank.

 Improved Text Searching in Hypertext Systems (pdf)

 One of the essential SEO Resources – the first PageRank patent, filed by Lawrence Page with the USPTO on January 10, 1997.
 A plain-language description of PageRank and the Backrub search engine in a provisional patent filing was never assigned or published in the patents database.
 It provides a comparison of Backrub with other search engines.

 by Soumen Chakrabarti, Byron Dom, S. Ravi Kumar, Prabhakar Raghavan, Sridhar Rajagopalan, Andrew Tomkins, Jon M. Kleinberg, and David Gibson